 11. Dean Exotica Quilt Ash

 My Review: The Dean Exotica came as a surprise.
 I was blown away by the looks of the bass.
 The finish and the quality are just something else.
 Not that I’m saying it sounds bad just that the bass is so well made which comes as a surprise considering the price.
 The striking visual appeal that quilt ash can bring just captured my eyes.
-Unplugged the sound of the bass is not so bad.
-It is not so loud as some other basses from this list.
-The bass truly shines when you plug it in, you get to dial in great tones with relative ease thanks to the integrated 4-band EQ.
+Unplugged the sound of the bass is pretty good, but the bass truly shines when you plug it in.
+You can dial in great tones with relative ease thanks to the integrated 4-band EQ.
 This setup gives you quite a bit of versatility.